jufb/EmployeePayroll/README.md

 ## What compromises did you have to make as a result of the time constraints of this challenge?
   * Used an in-memory database sacrificing performance and data permanence.
-  * Not implemented authorization token.
+  * Did not implement authorization token of user to limit the number of requests per minute.
-  * Not implemented limitation of requests.
+  * Did not use a Swagger page for documentation purposes.